New degree program proposals require submission of a proposal to the Office of the Chancellor.

 Notification of WASC

 After campus and Chancellor's Office approvals of new degree program proposals, the Office of Academic Programs will submit the new degree program to Stanislaus State's accrediting body, WASC Senior College and University's (WSCUC) through their “screening form”.
-Here is the link to the screening form.
 Their review will ensure that the program does not represent a significant departure from the institution’s offerings since the last reaffirmation of accreditation visit.
 If the program does this, a Substantive Change Review will be required.

 Traditional Track